adamsilver/fdpb/01-a-registration-form.md

 It starts with HTML, which is for structure and content.
 If CSS or Javascript doesn't load, it's fine because the content is there.

 If everything loads okay, perhaps various HTML elements aren't recognised.
 For example, some browsers don't understand `input type="email"`.
 That's okay though because users will get a text box (`input type="text"`) instead.
-Users can still enter an email address, they just don't get an email-specific keyboard.
+Users can still enter an email address, they just don't get an email-specific keyboard on mobile.

 Maybe the browser doesn't understand some fancy CSS.
 In this case, browsers just ignore it.
+In most cases, this isn't a problem.
 For example, some browsers that don't understand `border-radius` will show straight edges instead of round ones.
 Users are left unharmed.
+In other cases you might need to detect support using Feature Queries[^].

 Then there is Javascript, which is more complicated.
 When the browser tries to parse methods it doesn't recognise, it will just throw a hissy fit.
-This can mean only half the script executes, but the rest doesn't.
+This can mean not all of the script executes.
 If your script doesn't first check if the methods exist (feature detection) and work (feature testing) before using them, then users may get a broken interface.
-For example, if a button's click handler calls a method that the browser doesn't recognise, the button will do nothing.
+For example, if a button's click handler calls a method that's not recognised, the button won't work.
 That's bad.

-What's even better is not needing an enhancement at all.
+That's how you enhance.
+But what's better, is not needing an enhancement at all.
 HTML with a little CSS, can give users an excellent experience.
 It's the content that counts and Javascript doesn't give you that.
 The more you can rely on HTML and CSS, the better.
 I can't emphasise this enough: so often, the basic experience is the best and most performant one[^].
 There's no point in enhancing something if it doesn't *add value*.

-Of course, there are times when the basic user experience isn't as good as it might be.
+Of course, there are times when the basic experience isn't as good as it could be.
 And that's when it's time to enhance.
-If the browser, or network fails things still work.
-If the user has a capable browser, they'll get the enhanced experience — great!
+But if we follow the principles above, when the browser or network fails things will still work.

 Progressive enhancement makes us think about what happens when things fail.
 This way we end up building experiences with resilience baked-in.
 But equally, it makes us think about whether an enhancement is needed at all and if it is, how best to go about it.